Sprinkle this flavorful, homemade vegan Parmesan cheese on everything! It takes less than five minutes to make.

 I tend to double or triple the recipe below, because I'm truly obsessed!

-Ready to make some fairy dust?
+Ready to make some vegan parmesan sprinkles?
 Let's get down to the nitty gritty.
 Let's get this show on the road!

 - ½ cup nutritional yeast